DevExpress-Examples/wpf-diagram-use-diagramdatabindingbehavior-to-generate-diagram-from-collection/Readme.md

 # WPF Diagram - Use the DiagramDataBindingBehavior to Generate a Diagram from a Collection

-This example uses the [DiagramDataBindingBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramDataBindingBehavior) to generate a diagram from a data source or a collection.
+This example uses the [DiagramDataBindingBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramDataBindingBehavior) to generate a diagram from a data source or collection.

 ![image](https://user-images.githubusercontent.com/65009440/227240921-0829fac7-6180-487b-9971-e9585ee6469f.png)